PWCT Docs Features Programming Paradigm

 Using the Goal Unit, we can do visual programming instead of typing text based source code.

-The client gets input from the camera; count peoples in a location then send the image and the results to the server.
+The client gets input from the camera, counts people in a location then sends the image and the results to the server.
 This process is always running, a delay for one second is added to this continuous process.

 The Server collects data (images & people count) from different clients.

-Each veto point to a resistance in the Code Unit, while each goal in the goal unit override one of these resistances to develop the program using visual programming instead of typing the text based code.
+Each veto points to a resistance in the Code Unit, while each goal in the Goal Unit overrides one of these resistances to develop the program using visual programming instead of typing the text based code.

 Fig. 18 Server Units Window